utopia2046/Doc/md/Unity in Action Learning Notes.md

 - Baking the shadow: drawing shadows onto a model's texture is referred to as baking the shadows.
 - Culling mask: set of objected that we want to remove from shadow casting.

-Refer to Cinemachine package (Window -> Package Manager -> Cinemachine) for more advanced camera control tools
+Refer to Cinemachine package (Window -> Package Manager -> Cinemachine) for more advanced camera control tools.

 <!--
 TODO: unfinished below here